 Among other things, neurotransmitters modulate our emotions, thoughts, behaviors, cognitive functions, and energy levels.
-People who suffer with depression typically have lower than normal levels of two crucial neurotransmitters called serotonin and dopamine.
+People who suffer from depression typically have lower than normal levels of two crucial neurotransmitters called serotonin and dopamine.
 Serotonin and dopamine are responsible for enabling us to feel pleasure, happiness, joy, relaxation, confidence, alert, and provide a comforting overall sense of well-being and much more.
-When they are not present in our brains in adequate numbers we feel empty, flat, lifeless and depressed.
+When they are not present in our brains in sufficient numbers we feel empty, flat, lifeless, and depressed.
 A deficiency in endorphins/enkephalins, our built-in natural pain relievers may be involved as well or we may have too much norepinephrine or acetylcholine.

-Pharmaceutical drugs are designed to target these neurotransmitters, however the problem is that taking drugs does not fix this problem.
+Pharmaceutical drugs are designed to target these neurotransmitters, however, the problem is that taking drugs does not fix this problem.
 They only do more harm in the long run, because they actually deplete the neurotransmitters even more or cause more impairment.
-Artificial stimulation of neurotransmitters prompts the brain to reduce production of or responsiveness to the respective neurotransmitter.
-In addition to that, they are accompanied by a variety of negative side effects that may include dry mouth, dizziness, headaches, thoughts of suicide, diarrhea, insomnia, loss of libido, sedation, constipation, addiction and much more
+Artificial stimulation of neurotransmitters prompts the brain to reduce the production of or responsiveness to the respective neurotransmitter.
+In addition to that, they are accompanied by a variety of negative side effects that may include dry mouth, dizziness, headaches, thoughts of suicide, diarrhea, insomnia, loss of libido, sedation, constipation, addiction, and much more

 The goal in relieving depression is to restore balance to those neurotransmitters and that can be achieved most effectively with a variety of natural remedies that get to the root of the problem like the following: